Jangmadang: As a source of livelihood

-Most North Koreans are dependent on markets.
+A North Korean vendor on a makeshift market stand selling goods.

 As of 2008, an estimate of 70 percent of households living in cities engage in handicrafts, trade or transportation services related to trade.
 Without a working food distribution system, people need local markets to earn money and survive.
 While actual monthly salary was two U.S. dollars, an average North Korean earned a total of around 15 dollars a month in 2011.
 Successful black-market operators and actual capitalistic success stories are rare, however, even if a few former laborers and farmers have become very rich with income of hundreds and even thousands of dollars a month.
 Between a half and three-quarters of North Korean people's income come from various market activities.
 However, crackdowns by government lead to irregularities in business and bribing.

 Annual studies conducted among defectors by the Seoul National University Institute for Peace and Unification Studies revealed, even if the studies may be misrepresentative of the whole population, that little more than half of them received money from the North Korean state.
 A significant growth of number of the people engaged in private business activities and related bribing was also noted.

 A study conducted by the Center for Strategic and International Studies found at least 436 officially sanctioned markets across the country in 2018.
 These markets generate an estimated number of $56.8 million annually in taxes and rent, and have become a larger part of the nation's economy than even the government would like to admit.
 In fact, they often propagandize against the privatization of business and boast of their own self-reliance.

 Kookmin University professor Andrei Lankov reports that some Jangmadang merchants, in addition to the elite and foreign currency earners, have paid for private education of their children.
 Music, computers and foreign languages have been the most popular courses among the private courses.
 In North Korea, the songbun system heavily regulates access to public education, and people with a modest background have a difficult time to get into universities such as Kim Il Sung University.
 Andrei Lankov, however, welcomed a crackdown of the private education by North Korean officials, despite having doubts about corruption and competitiveness of the public education in North Korea.

 In 2017, the Korea Institute for National Unification estimated there were 440 government-approved markets employing about 1.1 million people.
 A subsequent survey by AccessDPRK, completed in 2022, found that there were at least 477 markets in the country, with 39 new markets constructed since 2011.
 However, the expansion of vendor stall space declined from 23,000 sq. meters of additional space in 2019 to just 630 sq. meters of additional space in 2021, reflecting the impact of the COVID-19 pandemic on the country's economy.